mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 As part of the creative process participants were able to input their own preferences and interests.
 These commonly seemed to be driven by existing preferences and habits stemming from home life and other cultural sites.

 Examples include participants choice of the theme of their game.
 Environmental aspects appeared to be something that many families could draw on from their home lives.

+NOTE - WHAT EVIDENCE TO USE TO SUPPORT THIS.

-Perhaps a transcript at start of process.
+- Perhaps a transcript at start of process.
 Ma and Fi ?
+- Perhaps interview data?
+Te and Su?
+-

 Another opportunity involved choice and design of game assets that allowed the expression of identity or a designed element - for example graphics, audio or a written message to appear at various stages of the game.

 Graphics in particular seemed to be driven by home cultures.
 One example is that of Sh and th using a g background graphics in 2019-03-18-th_sh -